JeffersonLab/jlog/README.md

 The default configuration properties are located in [elog.properties](https://github.com/JeffersonLab/jlog/blob/master/src/main/resources/elog.properties).
 You can override them by creating your own elog.properties and including it in the classpath before the elog.jar file (containing the defaults).
 Or you can programmatically set properties within a Java application using [Library.setConfiguration()](https://github.com/JeffersonLab/jlog/blob/master/src/main/java/org/jlab/elog/Library.java#L58).

 ### Authentication
 In order to interact with the logbook server users must authenticate.
-This is done using a [logbook server client certificate](https://logbooks.jlab.org/content/api-authentication).
+This is done using a [logbook server client certificate](https://logbooks.jlab.org/content/api-authentication), which is assumed to be located in the user's home directory in a file named _.elogcert_.

 ## Usage
 ```